 Formed in 1920, Pi Sigma Alpha is the National Political Science Honor Society.
-Students who have taken a) at least four political science courses at Wake Forest, b) have a 3.3 GPA in those courses, and c) have a 3.0 overall are eligible for membership.
+Students who a) have completed at least 12 credits of politics and international affairs courses at Wake Forest, excluding AP and transfer courses, b) have a 3.5 GPA in those courses, and c) have a 3.3 GPA overall are eligible for membership.
 Wake Forest’s Nu Zeta chapter has been active since 1981, acknowledging academic achievement while also furthering the interests of its members and the Department of Politics and International Affairs through a variety of activities.

 Each year the society hosts a variety of events.
-Past events have included forums on graduate school and internship opportunities.
-In previous years, the organization has also sponsored receptions welcoming newly declared majors and encouraging faculty-student interaction.
-Pi Sigma Alpha partnered with College Democrats and Republicans to host a campus debate before the 2012 presidential election.
-Additionally, the society co-hosted a presidential debate viewing event for students.
-Every spring, Pi Sigma Alpha holds an induction banquet to honor new members and present them with their certificate of membership.
-At this time students are also honored for their contribution to academic papers, assistance to the Department of Politics and International Affairs, and attendance at academic conferences.
+Past events have included forums on graduate school and internship opportunities, receptions welcoming newly declared majors and encouraging faculty-student interaction, and panels featuring discussion of political issues and developments.
+Every spring, Pi Sigma Alpha holds an induction ceremony to honor new members and present them with their certificate of membership.

 The officers for the 2017-2018 academic year are Thomas Poston (president), Nia McIntosh (vice president), and Kate Hubbs (secretary).

 The officers for the 2018-2019 academic year are Dalia Namak (president), Meryl Fiore (vice president), and Varun Reddy (secretary).